quic-mtuttle/aimet/Docs/userguide/quantization_workflow.rst

 #####################

-This document outlines a clear approach and methodology to onboard, quantize and deploy any machine-learning models on Qualcomm\ |reg| devices using the :term:`AI Model Efficiency Toolkit` (AIMET).
+This document outlines a clear approach and methodology to onboard, quantize and deploy any machine-learning models on Qualcomm\ |reg| devices using the AI Model Efficiency Toolkit (AIMET).

 Quantization features
 =====================

-AIMET toolkit offers following :term:`quantization` features.
+AIMET toolkit offers following quantization features.

 1. Quantization simulation
 --------------------------

-:term:`Quantization simulation` (QuantSim) simulates quantized behavior using floating-point hardware.
-QuantSim efficiently enables various quantization options and helps you estimate the off-target quantized :term:`accuracy` metric using quantization simulation (sequence of quantize and dequantize operations, known as QDQ) without requiring actual quantized hardware.
+Quantization simulation (QuantSim) simulates quantized behavior using floating-point hardware.
+QuantSim efficiently enables various quantization options and helps you estimate the off-target quantized accuracy metric using quantization simulation (sequence of quantize and dequantize operations, known as QDQ) without requiring actual quantized hardware.